Champion trees

 Find out more:

-It's still a fairly young tree, about 35 years old.
-You can see it as a small tree in this aerial photo from 1992.
+It's still a fairly young tree, maybe 35-40 years old.
+You can see it as a small tree in the 1992 aerial photo.

 Magnolia & climbing rose